-Real-time feedback and reports from surveys apps, and online surveys can help identify promoters so appropriate strategies for increasing customer loyalty are put into action quickly and effectively.
+Real-time feedback and reports & analyses from surveys apps, and online surveys can help identify promoters so appropriate strategies for increasing customer loyalty are put into action quickly and effectively.
 Most of the factors that affect customer loyalty are actionable in the short term – such as rewarding loyal customers with additional exclusive offers and experiences, sending personalized messages relevant to the customer, and more.

-You can also get NPS scores for individual locations, as well as an overall Net Promoter Score for your company, and compare across multiple outlets, or branches, to identify specific locations that might need improvement, and those that are doing well.
+You can also get NPS for individual locations, as well as an overall Net Promoter Score for your company, and compare across multiple outlets, or branches, to identify specific locations that might need improvement, and those that are doing well.
 You can use the data and insights from location comparison reports to find out how their success could be applied to your other locations.

 Improve Customer Engagement and Convenience

 Since NPS surveys help identify customer opinions, NPS data in conjunction with follow-up questions, when used effectively, can help organizations to identify and increase customer engagement and convenience.
-NPS templates can help you ask follow-up questions based on response logic so you can create actionable strategies for increasing customer loyalty from the responses you receive.
+NPS survey templates can help you ask follow-up questions based on response logic so you can create actionable strategies for increasing customer loyalty from the responses you receive.